 Oftentimes, when Jesus went to Jerusalem to worship at the temple during appointed feasts, religious authorities who were jealous of his popularity would question him in an effort to get him to teach against the Law of Moses (Torah) in hopes that they could condemn him for it.
 One of those times they brought a woman to him whom they had caught in the act of adultery.
 The account does not say if the woman was married, and this omitted detail is not important to the story.
 At least one of the guilty parties had to be married for it to be adultery.
-This account appears in the Gospel of John, in John 7.53—8.11 NRSV, as follows:
+This account from the NRSV appears only in the Gospel of John, in John 7.53—8.11, as follows:

 7 53 [Then each of them went home,